 Cost of Cenote Xkeken

 Yucatan Cenotes are usually cheap, and Cenote Xkeken is no different.
-To get into the park featuring Cenote Xkeken and Cenote Samula, you only need to pay about $10 USD/80 pesos, or you can pay about $5 and only see one.
+To get into the park featuring Cenote Xkeken and Cenote Samula, you only need to pay about $4 USD/80 pesos to see one, or you can pay about $6 USD/125 pesos for both.

 Xkeken Cenote Tour

 Even though tour guides are available at the entrance of the park, I don’t recommend hiring one to walk you around the park with you.
 We tried one for a little while and while he was a great guy, the information was pretty much what we read online before getting there.

 A post Chichen Itza cenote stop is perfect at Xkeken since it is open until 7:00 pm.
 Most cenotes close at 5:00; the extra couple of hours it remained open are what allowed us to be able to see it.
 It also opens earlier than most at 8:00 am.

 Make sure to verify the hours before you go though as they sometimes change.